-A two-time Canadian Show Jumping Champion, Mario Deslauriers has represented Canada at every major international competition.
-In 1984 at the age of 19, he became the first Canadian and the youngest rider to ever win the World Cup Final, a record he still holds today.
-Later that year at the Olympic Games in Los Angeles, Deslauriers was involved in a three-way jump-off for the individual bronze medal, eventually finishing fourth with Aramis.
+A two-time Canadian Show Jumping Champion, Mario Deslauriers has represented Canada at every major international event.
+In 1984 at the age of 19, he became the first Canadian and the youngest rider to ever win the World Cup Final, a record Deslauriers still holds today.
+In his Olympic debut at Los Angeles 1984, he finished fourth with Aramis following a three-way jump-off for the individual bronze medal.
 At Seoul 1988, he and the Canadian jumping team finished fourth for the second straight Olympic Games.

-In 2006, he was a member of the Canadian team that scored its first victory in the $350,000 BMO Nations Cup at Spruce Meadows in Calgary.
-With the opportunity to ride for an American owner, Deslauriers began representing the United States in 2009, switching back in time to once again represent Canada at the 2017 Spruce Meadows ‘Masters’ tournament as a member of its Nations Cup team.
-In 2018, he again represented Canada at the Spruce Meadows ‘Masters’ tournament, the FEI World Equestrian Games in Tryon, NC, and the Longines Nations Cup Final in Barcelona.
+In 2006, Deslauriers was a member of the Canadian team that scored its first victory in the $350,000 BMO Nations Cup at Spruce Meadows in Calgary.
+With the opportunity to ride for an American owner, he began representing the United States in international competition in 2009.
+In 2017, Deslauriers returned to riding for Canada and represented his birth country at the 2018 World Equestrian Games in Tryon, North Carolina and the 2019 Pan American Games in Lima, Peru.

 |1984 Los Angeles||Equestrian - Jumping||Individual - Mixed||4|

 |1988 Seoul||Equestrian - Jumping||Individual - Mixed||30|

 Notable International Results

 Olympic Games: 1988 – 30th (individual), 4th (team); 1984 – 4th (individual), 4th (team)